tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 What to do?
 Well, I decided to get a little weird with it and see if we could sneak in a pointer to the metadata somehow.
-My original idea was to put the entire `PyPyTypedMethodMetadata` struct *behind* the `PyMethodDef` struct, but that wouldn't work so well: `PyMethodDef`s are commonly statically allocated in arrays, and we can't change the layout of those arrays.
-But what we can do is point the `ml_name` field to a buffer inside another struct[^linux-trick].
+My original idea was to put the entire `PyPyTypedMethodMetadata` struct *behind* the `PyMethodDef` struct (kind of like how `malloc` works), but that wouldn't work so well: `PyMethodDef`s are commonly statically allocated in arrays, and we can't change the layout of those arrays.

+But what we *can* do is point the `ml_name` field to a buffer inside another struct[^linux-trick].

-[^linux-trick]: later learned that this is common in the Linux kernel
+[^linux-trick]: I later learned that this is common in the Linux kernel.

 Then, when we notice that a method is marked as typed (with a new `METH_TYPED` flag we can add to the `ml_flags` bitset), we can read backwards to find the